 While the bank doesn’t offer personal loans, there is a variety of other alternatives to Chase personal loans to choose from.
 Best Chase loans include mortgages, auto loans and business loans.

 Chase offers mortgage loans at fixed and variable rates.
 But if you own a home and need cash, you can get cash from your home’s equity with a home equity line of credit.
 This type of loan is convenient when you have a major home improvement project or a big-ticket purchase, but it can also come handy when you want to consolidate debt.
-Chase also provides auto loans for cars purchased from a dealer in the Chase network with rates as low as 3.34% and no down payment required.
+Chase also provides auto loans for cars purchased from a dealer in the Chase network and no down payment required.
 Chase also offers a new, free of charge concierge car buying service called Auto Preferred that connects you to local dealers with discounted pricing.